Home » Walt Disney World » Theme Parks and Touring » Epcot » Impressions de France – World Showcase – EPCOT

 • See Impressions de France at your convenience after the bulk of World Showcase opens at 11AM.
 Shows generally commence every 30 minutes.

-• Guests staying at one of the Epcot-area resorts—the Boardwalk Inn, the Yacht Club, the Beach Club, the Swan, and the Dolphin—may want to consider viewing Impressions de France prior to exiting the park through the adjacent International Gateway turnstiles.
+• Guests staying at one of the EPCOT-area resorts—the Boardwalk Inn, the Yacht Club, the Beach Club, the Swan, and the Dolphin—may want to consider viewing Impressions de France prior to exiting the park through the adjacent International Gateway turnstiles.

 • Prepare to hear some excellent music.